-Click here to see which communities are hosting a High Holidays Beginners Service in 2017.
+Click here to see which communities hosted a High Holidays Beginners Service in 2017.

 Rosh Hashana, the Jewish New Year, is much more than the celebration of another year’s passing.
 Rosh Hashana is, after all, a celebration of the very creation of the world and a recognition of humankind’s relationship to the Creator.
 Fundamental to Judaism is the belief in an active G-d who is involved in our lives like a caring parent.
 G-d responds to our needs, but, at the same time, G-d also watches us and assesses our actions.
 On Rosh Hashana, G-d metaphorically closes out the year by reviewing the records of each person’s actions, judging each person’s merits and faults, and setting a verdict for the quality of each person’s year to come.
 Rosh Hashana is a day of judgment, we Jews therefore use the holiday to reconnect with G-d and to reassess our own lives.

 Check out our guides to:

 - Shofar Service

 - Preparing for the New Year

 Download your Free Copy of Jewish Treats Complete Guide to Rosh Hashana.